Sam Wanamaker: Restoring the Globe theatre

-Though, as in the late 16th and 17th centuries, the 20th century Royal family were more or less supportive, British officialdom was far less so, since they wanted to develop the site for new high-rise housing and commercial use.
+Though, as in the late 16th and 17th centuries, the 20th century Royal family were more or less supportive, British officialdom was far less so.
+They wanted to develop the site for new high-rise housing and commercial use.
 English Heritage, which controlled the site, refused to give Wanamaker the precise dimensions of the original Globe.

 According to Karl Meyer of The New York Times:

 The Shakespeare project helped Mr. Wanamaker keep his sanity and dignity intact.
 On his first visit to London in 1949, he had sought traces of the original theatre and was astonished to find only a blackened plaque on an unused brewery.
 He found this neglect inexplicable, and in 1970 launched the Shakespeare Globe Trust, later obtaining the building site and necessary permissions despite a hostile local council.
 He siphoned his earnings as actor and director into the project, undismayed by the scepticism of his British colleagues.

 On the south bank of the River Thames in London, near where the modern recreation of Shakespeare's Globe stands today, is a plaque that reads: "In Thanksgiving for Sam Wanamaker, Actor, Director, Producer, 1919–1993, whose vision rebuilt Shakespeare's Globe Theatre on Bankside in this parish".
-There is a blue plaque on the river-side wall of the theatre, and the site's Jacobean indoor theatre, opened in January 2014, is named the Sam Wanamaker Playhouse after him.
+There is a blue plaque on the river-side wall of the theatre.
+The site's Jacobean indoor theatre, opened in January 2014, is named the Sam Wanamaker Playhouse after him.